Transferring of 78 RPM and LP's -

 Early Decca are Decca eq setting from 30s.

-Columbia is an American Columbia setting used by Columbia since
+Columbia is an American Columbia setting used by

-around 1930.
-But note: this setting is an ideal setting and only
+Columbia since around 1930.
+But note: this setting is an

-useful for records in absolute good condition
+ideal setting and only useful for records in absolute

 .

 BSI 78 useful for all post 1953 78s.
-It can also be useful for
+It can also be

-some earlier American 78s.
+useful for some earlier American 78s.

 SYSTEM |